sumeetkr/AwesomeFakeNews/README.md

 [Politifact](politifact.com)

-# e) Related Publications, but not necessarily on Fake-news
+# e) Related Work, but not necessarily on Fake-news
 2018, Kiran Garimella et al. [Political Discourse on Social Media: Echo Chambers, Gatekeepers, and the Price of Bipartisanship](https://arxiv.org/pdf/1801.01665.pdf)

+For Social Media polarization and Echo-chambers, check my other [github page](https://github.com/sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers)